-In last week’s blog entry we addressed the top reasons why a gas oven would fail to heat.
+In last week’s blog entry we addressed the top reasons why a gas oven is not heating up.
 Well, it’s only fair to show the same courtesy to those who depend on an electric oven for baking and broiling, so today we’ll examine the top reasons why an electric oven won’t heat up.
 While there are some similarities between gas and electric models, you will need to understand the specifics concerning how an electric oven operates before you can properly diagnose the appliance’s malfunction.

 How electric ovens work

 Unlike gas ovens, which primarily operate using 120 volts of alternating current, most electric ovens require 240 volts of alternating current running through two legs of voltage (each carrying 120 volts).
 The first leg of voltage is usually regulated by the oven control.
-The second leg of voltage may also be regulated by the control or it may be continuously present at one side of the bake and broil elements.
+The second leg of voltage may also be regulated by the control or it may be continuously present at one side of the bake element and broil elements.
 When you select the bake or broil function, the oven control allows either the first leg of voltage or both legs to travel to the bake or broil element, closing the circuit and causing the element to heat up.
 A sensing bulb on the oven thermostat, or an oven sensor, monitors the temperature in the oven, and when the selected temperature is reached, the oven control will shut off the voltage to the element.
 This cycle is repeated throughout the baking or broiling process to maintain the proper temperature.
+If this process fails, then the electric oven won’t heat up.

 Keep in mind, the temperature designated by the control is only an average; the actual temperature will fluctuate throughout the cycle.
 Convection ovens will reduce this fluctuation by using a motorized fan, with or without its own heating element, to circulate the heated air evenly throughout the oven cavity.